milardich/PriceScraperApi/README.md

 ## About

-- API for tracking prices of various items from various web shops.
+- REST API for tracking prices of various items from various web shops.

 ## Usage
 - Request: